National Institute of Advanced Manufacturing Technology: Campus

 The NIAMT campus is located on NH-75 around 7.2 km from Ranchi.
 It is around 2.2 km from Hatia railway station and around 10 km from Ranchi Junction railway station.
 The campus is around 6.4 km from Birsa Munda Airport making it easily accessible via rail as well as airways.

 The campus is spread over 65 acre.
 It is located in the town of Hatia.

 It houses the administrative building, academic buildings and halls of residence for students.
-The faculty residential area, grounds, library, auditorium, laboratories and workshops are other areas on its well maintained campus.
+The faculty residential area, grounds, library, auditorium, laboratories and workshops are other areas on its campus.